KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/tekton-custom-pipelines.md

 - KubeRocketCI instance with GitHub and Tekton is [configured](../operator-guide/prerequisites.md);
 - Developer has access to the KubeRocketCI instances using the Single-Sign-On approach;
-- Developer has `Write` permissions for GitHub repository to merge the code.
+- Developer has `Write` permissions for GitHub repository to merge the code;
+- Configured Argo CD instance with the [Add-ons repository](https://docs.kuberocketci.io/docs/next/operator-guide/add-ons-overview) added.

 ## Scenario